EGI-Federation/documentation/content/en/users/htc/_index.md

 boundaries.
-Users usually submit these tasks to the infrastructure as jobs and once the jobs have been scheduled and executed in the distributed resources of theinfrastructure, the user can collect the output from the services that have executed their jobs.
+Users usually submit these tasks to the infrastructure as jobs and once the jobs have been scheduled and executed in the distributed resources of the infrastructure, the user can collect the output from the services that have executed their jobs.

 The EGI High Throughput Compute service is provided by a distributed network of